WHY CHOOSE BREEDEN LAW OFFICE:

 - Marital misconduct, including alienation of affection

-- Legal separation agreements and court-ordered “divorce from bed to board” separations
+- Legal separation agreements and court-ordered “divorce from bed and board” separations

 - Uncontested, simple, and collaborative divorces